ph0rque/SnapAMeal/memory-bank/projectbrief.md

-# Project Brief: SnapConnect
+# Project Brief: SnapAMeal

 ## Project Goal

 The primary goal of this project is to develop a mobile application that clones the core functionalities of Snapchat.
-The project is codenamed **SnapConnect**.
+The project is codenamed **SnapAMeal**.

 ## Initial Milestone